 In March 2020, Oregon Governor Kate Brown issued Executive Order No. 20-04, "Directing State Agencies to Take Actions to Reduce and Regulate Greenhouse Gas Emissions."
-The Executive Order launched rulemaking proceedings for every Oregon agency with jurisdiction over greenhouse gas (GHG)-related matters, with the aim of reducing Oregon's overall GHG emissions to 80 percent below 1990 levels by 2050.
+The Executive Order launched rulemaking proceedings for every Oregon agency with jurisdiction over greenhouse gas-related matters, with the aim of reducing Oregon's overall GHG emissions to 80 percent below

+1990 levels by 2050.
 This Executive Order led to the Oregon Department of Environmental Quality developing cap and reduce rules known as the Climate Protection Program (CPP).
-The CPP, which became effective in January 2022, outlines GHG emissions reduction goals of 50 percent by 2035 and 90 percent by 2050 from the 1990 baseline.
-The first three-year compliance period is 2022 through 2024.
-We are subject to the CPP and, pursuant to the rule, we are required to make our first compliance filing in 2025.
-We intend to seek recovery of compliance costs related to the CPP through the ratemaking process.

-In March 2022, we, along with the utilities NW Natural and Cascade Natural Gas, filed a lawsuit requesting judicial review of the CPP.
+On March 18, 2022, we, along with the utilities NW Natural and Cascade Natural Gas, filed a lawsuit requesting judicial review of the CPP.
 This action was subsequently consolidated with a lawsuit filed by several other parties, and remains pending.